 Never more has this been the case than in the affluent area of Mayfair.
-Full of magnificent architecture, boutique shops, hidden green spaces and of course home to some of the most luxurious hotels in Mayfair.
+Full of magnificent architecture, boutique shops, hidden green spaces, incredible restaurants and of course home to some of the most luxurious hotels in Mayfair.

 On a sunny Sunday morning I met our very knowledgeable guide Yannick and a group of bloggers to explore Mayfair from an 1920s and 1930s architectural perspective.
-The most dreamy way to spend a morning for someone obsessed with building shots.
+The most dreamy way to spend a morning for someone obsessed architecture.

 The tour aptly began at the Ballroom Entrance of the Sheraton Grand London Park Lane Hotel.
-Confusing the hell out of tourists since it opened, as it’s actually on Piccadilly and not Park Lane.
+Confusing tourists since it opened, as it’s actually on Piccadilly and not Park Lane.
 It’s a fine example of Art Deco style.
 Did you know it was also the first hotel in London to have bathrooms in every room?
 No, neither did I.

 We continued to the disused Down Street tube station which after a short working life as a station from 1907 to 1932 became intrinsic to winning WW2.
 In 1939 it transformed into the Railway Executive Committee’s bomb-proof headquarters.
 Prime Minister Winston Churchill used to secretly take refuge in the tunnels during the Blitz too.

-At first glance Carrington House appeared an unassuming block of flats.
+At first glance Carrington House appeared as an unassuming block of flats.
 However, on closer inspection you begin to notice the beautiful architectural nuances.
-Built in 1936 it housed 74 apartments, it’s embellished with decorative colourful tiles and geometric shapes symbolic of the period.
-At the time it was the height of sophistication, being the first apartment block with plug sockets for a TV.
+Built in 1936 it housed 74 apartments, the building is embellished with decorative colourful tiles and geometric shapes symbolic of the period.
+At the time it was the height of sophistication and the first apartment block with plug sockets for TV’s.

-We also delved into juicy stories from some of the historical icons who once lived and worked in Mayfair through the Jazz Age period.
+We also delved into some juicy stories of historical icons who once lived and worked in Mayfair through the Jazz Age period.
 The exclusive area certainly wasn’t short on infamy and scandal.
 There was Coco Chanel who conducted an affair with the Duke of Westminster in the only freestanding house in Mayfair, built in 1724.

 In 1927 she opened her first boutique around the corner.
-She never married the besotted Duke despite his numerous marriage proposals saying ‘there are many Duchesses but only one Coco Chanel’.
+Coco never married the besotted Duke despite his numerous marriage proposals saying ‘there are many Duchesses but only one Coco Chanel’.

 Discovering the infamous Mitford sisters was a revelation.
 Yannick regaled the sensational and controversial lives of the six sisters, as we stopped outside a bookshop where one of the sisters worked.
 One was romantically linked to Hitler, one in love with the leader of the British fascists and one became the Duchess of Devonshire to name just a few of their crazy stories.
 I see a BBC drama on the horizon!

 Next on our stroll came the private members Lansdowne Club.
-In the 1920s it was known as Lansdowne House and rented by the famous (erm) shopkeeper Harry Gordon Selfridge.
-He rented the property for a phenomenal £5,000 and boy did those walls see the most extravagant parties with London’s élite.
+In the 1920s it was known as Lansdowne House and rented by the famous shopkeeper Harry Gordon Selfridge.
+He rented the property for a phenomenal £5,000.
+The secrets those walls hold with the numerous extravagant parties with London’s élite held there.